OpenSourceDefinition/sos/index.md

 ## The Four Essential Freedoms

-At the heart of Open Source are the Four Essential Freedoms, which was one point the OSAID did get right:
+At the heart of Free & Open Source Software (FOSS) are the Four Essential Freedoms, which was one point the OSAID did get right:

 1. The freedom to *use* the system for any purpose and without having to ask for permission.
 2. The freedom to *study* how the system works and inspect its components.